 What was it about Sgt.
 Reckless that gave you so much inspiration?

 What struck me the most about this remarkable mare was the love she had for her fellow Marines, and the love they had for her — not to mention her amazing heroics, of course.
 The Marines became her herd, and she would follow them anywhere – knowing that they would protect and take care of her.
 When you think that in her most heroic battle she made 51 one trips up to the guns, and delivered 386 rounds of ammunition on her back (that’s over 9,000 pounds!) – MOST OF THE TIME SOLO! – well, that’s just an incredible feat for a horse to do.
 Especially when you realize that incoming shells and artillery were exploding at the rate of 500 rounds per minute!
 There was so much incoming and outgoing firepower that they were colliding mid-air causing aerial bursts that rained down on the troops.
 It looked like the 4th of July, and she was in the middle of it all!
 She never balked, or stopped – even after she was wounded twice and earned two Purple Hearts!
 She still carried wounded down off of the battlefield.
 The Marines would throw their flak jackets over her to protect her, and then they would use her as a shield to head up to the gun sites.
 It’s amazing what she did – and there will never be another horse like her.
 She is a true inspiration and she defines the word, “Marine.”
 As a matter of fact, I like to say “She wasn’t a horse – she was a Marine!” because no truer words have ever been spoken.

-We know this was a project of love, but we also know book writing can be a long, difficult process.
+I know this was a project of love, but I also know book writing can be a long, difficult process.
 Did you have any major hang ups along your journey?

 What has been the hardest part of getting the book out there and sharing Sgt.
 Reckless with the world?